 In his spare time he deals with music production and likes to play basketball.

-Benjamin Aschenbrenner, Ferry Bachmann, Frank Beinersdorf, Christian Benckendorff, Stefan Bethge, Anselm Brachmann, Tim Geppert, Philipp Hähnel, Alexander Häusler, Sebastian Höfer, Marcus Janz, Matthias Kubisch, Mario Lasseck, Thomas Lobig, Mario Lühmann, Alexander Mantei, Matthias Markl, Jörg Meier, Robin Meißner, Tanja Richter, Martin Schumann, Thorsten Siedel, Michael Spranger, André Stephan, Christian Thiele, Wilhelm Tschakert, Mario Weidner, Florian Wenzel, Benjamin Werner, Robert Wolff
+Ankur Agrawal, Benjamin Aschenbrenner, Ferry Bachmann, Frank Beinersdorf, Christian Benckendorff, Stefan Bethge, Anselm Brachmann, Tim Geppert, Philipp Hähnel, Alexander Häusler, Sebastian Höfer, Marcus Janz, Matthias Kubisch, Mario Lasseck, Thomas Lobig, Mario Lühmann, Alexander Mantei, Matthias Markl, Jörg Meier, Robin Meißner, Tanja Richter, Martin Schumann, Torsten Siedel, Michael Spranger, André Stephan, Christian Thiele, Wilhelm Tschakert, Mario Weidner, Florian Wenzel, Benjamin Werner, Robert Wolff